barisfurtinalar/SQLServer/tools/README.md

 - Review CSV outputs in Excel, Power BI, or your preferred analysis tool to trend waits, I/O, and configuration across servers.
 - This script is read-only against SQL Server (DMV and metadata queries only); it does not modify configuration or objects.

-## License

-Add your preferred license here (for example MIT, Apache 2.0, etc.) and include the corresponding `LICENSE` file in the repository.